oschulz/HeterogeneousComputing.jl/docs/src/index.md

 gpu_ctx = GenContext{Float32}(gpu_unit)

 # Generate a new data column on the GPU and add it to the data.
 A context
-# is also an `AbstractRNG`, so we can generate random data of the desired
+# can also be used directly for random number generation, so we can
+# generate random data of the desired numerical precision on the desired
-# numerical precision on the chosed unit very conventiently:
+# compute unit very conventiently:

 c = rand!(allocate_array(gpu_ctx, 1000))
 d = rand(gpu_ctx, 1000)